rasaalikonyte/project2-registration-form/README.md

 ## Usage

-To run the development server and execute tests, use this script
+To run the development server and execute tests concurrently use:

 ```bash
 npm run cypress